Modernizing the warehouses of consumer brands with technology that pays for itself

 Is the system actually delivering what we paid for?

 The system went live.
-It works.
+It works, but not as you expected.

 Now you are asking a question that is both simple and difficult: